The Guerilla Marketing Book: Why Guerrilla Marketing Must Evolve

 Best Practices for Effective Guerrilla Marketing

-Following best practices is essential to get the most out of guerrilla marketing.
+Following best practices is essential to get the most out of guerrilla marketing, and many marketers value these tactics most when they support clear marketing goals.
 Here are some tips for effective guerrilla marketing:

 • Focus on producing high-quality marketing materials that grab attention and stand out.